Nashville 2600: An Introduction

 If you would like to officially join the group and become a voting member, please check our get involved page.

-For many years we have been meeting at J & J's on Broadway in downtown Nashville.
+For many years we had been meeting at J & J's on Broadway in downtown Nashville.
 We have since had to move to this mall venue with more parking.
 Additional meetings have been hosted at other locations, please check the calendar or Mailing List for more information.